wmcooper2/lyricsearch/README.md

 ### Purpose

-To search for a given pattern in all of the lyrics files.
+To search for a string in all of the lyrics files.

 ### Operation
-_Old, need to update_

 _The program runs a GUI in the macbook and a CLI in the pi-nodes._

 On the macbook;
-* run `lyricsearch.py`.
+* run `lyricsearch_mac.py`.
 * type in the exact pattern to search for.
 * click the "search" button.
+* results show up in `<rootdir>/results/`.
+* the name of the search result text file is the string you searched for.

+On the pi-nodes;
+* pi-nodes are headless; ssh into them.
+* go to "/home/pi/lyricsearch/"
+* run `lyricsearc_pi.py`
+* type in the search pattern into the terminal and press "Enter".

 ### To do
 * make a set of words from all the lyrics from all the nodes